 Clean Stream Water’s high efficiency pH neutralizer has consistently proven to be our most effective treatment for rebalancing/neutralizing the pH of water in residential, commercial, and agricultural applications for over 30 years.
 Through the use of calcite or magnesia, the pH is elevated to a neutral 7, providing protection to your plumbing, fixtures, and appliances.

-The main body of our water softeners is a mineral tank filled with Calcite, a calcium carbonate media.
+The main body of our acid neutralizer is a mineral tank filled with Calcite, a calcium carbonate media.
 As acidic water flows into the control valve’s inlet, it is then channeled down through the tank’s media naturally bringing the acidity back to its neutral pH.

 Periodically, the system will go into its backwashing cycle where water is flushed through the tank, cleansing the calcite media preventing it from channeling and solidifying in the tank.
 Water used in the backwashing cycle is then discharged out the drain/septic system.